sguox002/leetcode/leetcode-all.md

 ->>
 <<-247	Strobogrammatic Number II    		48.1%	Medium
 find all the numbers of length n. need pair.
+1xxx1,6xx9,9xx6,8xxx8
 ->>
 <<-246	Strobogrammatic Number    		45.4%	Easy	->>

 <<-254	Factor Combinations    		47.0%	Medium
-return all possible combination of its factors.
+return all possible combination of its factors. (no duplicate combinations)
 backtrack: for n: add i n/i to complete a candidate, then use n/i for the subproblem. see 1735 count ways to make array with product, which limit the number of factors.
 ->>

 <<-267	Palindrome Permutation II    		36.9%	Medium
-return all possible palindrome permutation. only need get the prefix.
+given a string s, return all possible palindrome permutation (without duplicates).
+- only need get the prefix.
+- get the hashmap and divide by 2.
+- and then the combination is similar to 254.
 backtracking:
 ->>
 <<-266	Palindrome Permutation    		62.3%	Easy
-if the permutation can form a palinrdome- counting.
+check if the permutation can form a palinrdome- counting.
 ->>

 <<-282	Expression Add Operators    		36.2%	Hard